What is the Just For Fun Division?

 Can I defer my entry until next year?

 NO, however you may transfer your entry to another individual if you complete the transaction prior to the transfer deadline.
-See the transfer section of our website for details.
+Check our website’s Transfers Page (under the General Info drop down menu) for details.

-If I join the Parent Child Division am I and/or my child eligible for a finishers medal?
+If I participate in the Parent Child Division, am I and/or my child eligible for a Finisher Medal?

 All parents and children who enter this division receive a Finisher Medal for their participation.
 There are not awards in the Parent-Child division.